lucaslorentz/caddy-docker-proxy/README.md

 Example:
 ```
 caddy=example.com
-caddy.status=200 /
+caddy.respond=200 /
 ```

 Generates:
 ```
 example.com {
-    status 200 /
+    respond 200 /
 }
 ```

-### Automatic Proxy Generation
+### Automatic Reverse Proxy Generation
-To automatically generate a website and a proxy directive pointing to a service or container, add the special label `caddy.address` to it.
+To automatically generate a website and a reverse_proxy directive pointing to a service or container, add the special label `caddy.address` to it.

 Example:
 ```